OlivierLD/ROB/README.md

 Java and Python(3).

 #### Warning
-The scripts presented in this repo are written fpr `bash` shell.
+The scripts presented in this repo are written for `bash` shell.
 As such, they run on Linux, Mac OS, and Windows 10+.

 ---